-- AFNR.HS.4.3.a Compare and contrast the elements of photography (e.g., line, shape, form, texture, pattern, color, space). - AFNR.HS.4.3.b Identify the key elements of magazine advertisement and understand how they are used to enhance an ad's effectiveness. - AFNR.HS.4.3.c Indicate aspects of an effective logo for an agricultural business. - AFNR.HS.4.3.d Utilize graphics as a part of an effective merchandising and advertising plan.
+AFNR.HS.4.3.a texture, pattern, color, space).
+AFNR.HS.4.3.b Identify the key elements of magazine advertisement and understand how they are used to enhance an ad's effectiveness.

+AFNR.HS.4.3.c Indicate aspects of an effective logo for an agricultural business.

+AFNR.HS.4.3.d Utilize graphics as a part of an effective merchandising and advertising plan.